-\cite{SchneiderB06} defined a complex region as a bounded region $A$ which has finite \emph{positive} components (called \emph{faces} there) and required that the intersection of any two components is a finite set.
-They considered a complex region as a collection of faces.
+Schneider and Behr \cite{SchneiderB06} defined a complex region as a bounded region $A$ which has finite \emph{faces} and the intersection of any two faces is a finite set.
+They considered a complex region to be a collection of faces.
 For example, the bounded region shown in Figure~\ref{fig:co2} is interpreted as having seven faces: one has a hole, the other six are simple regions.
 How these faces are composed is not mentioned explicitly in their definition.
-As another example, the two complex regions in Figure~\ref{fig:SBcomplex} have the same set of faces, but different link graphs and internal structures.
-When restricted to semi-algebraic sets, all bounded regions consider in this paper are complex regions in the sense of \cite{SchneiderB06}.
+As another example, the two complex regions in Figure~\ref{fig:SBcomplex} have the same set of faces, but different link graphs and internal topological structures.
+When restricted to semi-algebraic sets, all bounded regions considered in this paper are complex regions in the sense of \cite{SchneiderB06}.

 While different types of plane regions have been introduced, the above works take a complex region as a whole and focus on the topological relations between two complex regions.
-The internal structure of general complex regions was not investigated there.
+These works do not investigate the internal structure of general complex regions.